 Getting to San Francisco

 The nearest international airport for the Napa Valley is San Francisco.
-There is also a local airport in Sonoma albeit flights are more limited and doemstic.
+There is also a local airport in Sonoma albeit flights are more limited and domestic.

 I flew premium economy with British Airways – read my British Airways Premium Economy review here.

 There are some fantastic drives around San Francisco – from heading south down to LA to drive around the Napa Valley.